National Anti-Corruption Bureau of Ukraine: 2025

 In 22 July, thousands of people protested a new law subordinating NABU and SAPO to the prosecutor general.

 On 10 November, NABU announced a large investigation into the energy sector, alleging a kickback scheme involving nuclear plant operator Energoatom existed with a $100 million rake-off.
 It alleged a government adviser and the Energoatom security director had taken control of company purchasing and forced contractors to pay a 10-15% corrupt fee to avoid contracts being blocked.
 NABU had gathered 1,000 hours of telephone and audio recordings as evidence over the previous 15 months, and started searching Energoatom offices.
-The National Anti-Corruption Bureau has announced suspicions against seven individuals in the "Midas" case.
+The National Anti-Corruption Bureau has announced suspicions against seven individuals in the Operation Midas case.
 The Supreme Anti-Corruption Court has chosen preventive measures in the form of detention with the possibility of posting bail for five of them.
-Bail was posted for two of the defendants in the "Midas" case, which allowed them to leave the pre-trial detention center.
+Bail was posted for two of the defendants in the Operation Midas case, which allowed them to leave the pre-trial detention center.